mumanchu/AS7331UVSensor/README.md

 Internally calculated values (`fsrX`, `lsbX`, `tconvI` and `nbitsI`) are public and can be read by the application.
 Do not write to these, unless you are experimenting or testing the algorithms.

+Note that the **angle of incidence** of the light has a huge effect.
+The sensor itself is affected if it is just ±10 degrees away from 90°, p9.

 ## AS7331UVSensor Class Reference